SigmoidAI/articles/article-speech_recognition/article.md

 from deep_translator import GoogleTranslator  # For text translation import speech_recognition as sp  # For speech recognition

-# Define a class named 'pevervodcik'
+# Define a class named 'translator'
-class pevervodcik:
+class translator:
     # Constructor with 'language' as a parameter
     def __init__(self, language):
         self.language = language